GuillaumeLeclerc/fastargs/README.md

 # It will:
 # - Add a CLI argument for each fastargs argument
 # - Generate a user friendly --help message
-# - Allow the user to pass config files through CLI arguments and collect them aumatically for you
+# - Allow the user to pass config files through CLI arguments and collect them automatically for you
 # - collect env variables
 #
 # Priority for duplicated parameters is: env variable, cli argument, config files from last to first